Cable Ski Wakeboarding in Phuket

 Once you have achieved your few rounds on a kneeboard, you’ll start noticing some cool guys doing pretty cool jumps (like me).
 So it’s time for you to move on to the next level.
-Staff will recommend a few rounds on double ski to get a feel for the ‘standing’ position, but it’s tedious and cumbersome, plus trying to negotiate a curve with two skis is a knee nightmare.
-Up to you to try it, but what you want to play with is WAKEBOARD!
+Staff will recommend a few rounds on double skis to get a feel for the ‘standing’ position, but it’s tedious and cumbersome; plus, trying to negotiate a curve with two skis is a nightmare for your knees.

-So you are now ready, all nervous and impatient.
+So you are now ready for wakeboarding in Phuket, all nervous and impatient.
 Phuket Wake Park crew will let you borrow one of their old wakeboards with a pair of massive but light shoes attached to it.
 Don’t worry; these old wakeboards are good enough for what you are about to do: take-off and crash.
 Once again, it won’t hurt unless you forget to let the cable go, and you’ll do what they call a ‘Superman’; bouncing flat on the water.
 You won’t do that twice; you will never forget to let go of the rope.

 First, you’ll start on a ramp, more or less sitting on your wakeboard.
 If you manage not to fall when the cable pulls you out, your next challenge will be to stand up.
 Tricky.
 And once you do, your success will be short, the curve is not far, and not many succeed in both challenges in a row!

-Pass that point; you are all set to get going round and round for hours with a silly smile on your face.
+Pass that point; you are all set to go around for hours with a silly smile.
 But soon, you’ll get bored.
 Once again, you’ll look at these cool guys doing casual jumps with one hand while chatting with the girls waving on the lakeside (me again).
 You might need to rent a proper wakeboard or start investing on your own, and you’ll need a helmet.